Endpoint Agent

 Does the Coro Agent require an internet connection at all times?

 The Coro Agent is fully autonomous and does not require connectivity for its operation.
-Occasional networking is needed to report findings to Coro servers, as well as to get updated on any changes to device posture policy and threats database.
+The Agent occasionally connects to the network to report findings to Coro servers and retrieve updates to the device posture policy and threat database.

 How much disk space is required by the Coro Agent?